<< Click to Display Table of Contents >>

 The functionality of PDF-XChange Editor enables a wide range of dynamic customization for text fields.
 Click the dropdowns below for further information:

-1. Click the Form Tab, then click the Text Field icon.
-A blue rectangle will be displayed beneath the pointer.
+1. Click Edit Form, then click the Text Field icon in the Form Toolbar (these locations are highlighted in the image below).
+A blue rectangle will be displayed at the location of the pointer.
 This rectangle represents the text field:

 Figure 2.
 Active Text Field Tool

 2. Move the rectangle to the desired location and then click to add the text field to the document.
+(Use the editing aids detailed here to assist in the precise placement of text fields).
 Added text fields appear as detailed below: